Clipper Connection Information

 - Schedules are approximate.
 Be at your stop about 5 minutes before the published time to ensure you don’t miss the bus.
 The morning buses will not depart any timepoint early.
 The afternoon return buses will not depart the Navy Yard early, but all stops thereafter become drop-off only and may not run exactly according to schedule.

 - All morning buses will drop passengers off at Wallingford Square on Government Street, located just outside of Gate 1.
-However, afternoon pick up locations vary, so please check the schedule for your route to ensure you are waiting in the correct location.

 COAST is the main contact if you have questions, complaints, or suggestions about our service – please do not contact staff at PNSY with these issues.
 If you need to contact us, you can reach us by phone at 603-743-5777.